 - Seated Row

-In this video Dr. McGuff explains the background the Big 5 Workout.
+In this video, Dr. McGuff explains the background of the Big 5 Workout.

 If you are interested in trying this type of workout and live in North Seattle, I highly recommend contacting Ideal Exercise.

 Ideal Exercise is located in the Bitterlake Center (behind Car Toys) at 929 N 130th St Ste 4, Seattle, WA